Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against First High-School Education Group Co., Ltd. (FHS)

 Then, on September 28, 2021, FHS announced its financial results for the first half of 2021, revealing a 7.7% decrease in year-over-year revenue.

-Then, on April 5, 2022, FHS issued a press release announcing that the Company had received a letter from the NYSE stating that the Company was in non-compliance with the NYSE’s listing requirements because its total market capitalization and stockholders’ equity had fallen below compliance standards.
+Then, on April 5, 2022, FHS issued a press release announcing that the Company had received a letter from the stating that the Company was in non-compliance with the ’s listing requirements because its total market capitalization and stockholders’ equity had fallen below compliance standards.

 Then, on May 3, 2022, FHS disclosed that it would not be able to timely file its annual report on Form NT 20-F.